 An interesting property of a quadrilateral circumscribed around a circle.
 (An excerpt from my book Some Adventures in Euclidean Geometry, 1996, pdf.)

-'n Bewys deur matematies induksie van 'n bekende bewering - in Afrikaans (jpg, 1988, .
+'n Bewys deur matematiese induksie van 'n bekende bewering - in Afrikaans (jpg, 1988, .
 Spectrum 26(3), August, p.38.
-Will be rewritten in English at some stage & posted here).
+(Will be rewritten in English at some stage & posted here.
+Alternatively, read Alwyn Olivier's classroom notes (1999), which deals (among others) with the same result, at: Circles, Regions and Chords).

 A Fibonacci Generalization and its Dual (2000, IJMEST, pdf)